 In fact, since it uses the standard 3.5mm input, the Recon 70 is also compatible with smartphones and PCs.
 So while you do have to suffer a wired connection, it does offer unparalleled versatility in terms of connectivity.
 Just keep in mind that the cable length is more appropriate for console use than most PC setups.

 As expected from a $40 headset, the Recon 70 doesn’t feel premium to the touch.
-It feels like a budget headset, and this can mostly be attributed to the all-plastic build.
-However, we also wouldn’t be doing our job properly if we failed to mention that this headset is also very sturdy, and that we have no qualms about durability.
+It feels like a budget headset, and this can be mostly attributed to the all-plastic build.
+However, we also wouldn’t be doing our job properly if we failed to mention that this headset is also very sturdy and that we have no qualms about durability.
 It’s got a fair bit of flex to it, so it’s going to take something more extraordinary than the everyday wear and tear to break this pair of cans.

 The only potential cause for concern is the fact that the cable isn’t removable, so you have to be careful not to damage it else this could spell doom for the entire device.
 The non-braided nature of the cable doesn’t help much, but again, this shouldn’t be an issue so long as you treat the headset with at least some modicum of care.